Ph3nX-Z/Capture-The-Flag-Rooms/README.md

 #### If You Have Any Problem with VirtualBox check The [VirtualBox Tuto](https://github.com/Ph3nX-Z/Capture-The-Flag-Rooms/blob/main/Tuto-VirtualBox/README.md)
 ---------------------------------------------------------------------------------------------
-### If You clear one of the CTF please send me your github username and a proof to be shown in the scoreboard (Ph3nX#2514)
+#### If you cleared one of the CTF please send me your github username and a proof to be shown in the scoreboard (Ph3nX#2514)
 ### Good Luck And Have Fun
 ![Alt Text](source.gif)